Charter and Bylaws

 Preamble: The APSR is a society dedicated to the advancement and promotion of knowledge of the respiratory system in health and disease through encouragement of research and improvement of clinical practice through teaching and exchange of knowledge among respirologists in the Asia-Pacific region and elsewhere.
 All activities sanctioned by the APSR in pursuit of these goals must be, and must be seen to be, free of commercial bias or influence by industry.
 This requires conflict of interest guidelines that are applicable to APSR office bearers, committee members and speakers, as well as guidelines for commercial support of the Congress and other educational events.

-Annual Declaration of Interest for Office Bearers, Members of Committees and Working Parties: It shall be a requirement for all office bearers and members of committees or working parties to complete an annual declaration of interest form which should disclose all commercial or other interactions with industry which could be construed as a conflict of interest, just after the annual Congress.
+Annual Declaration of Interest for Office Bearers, Members of Committees and Working Parties: It is a requirement for all office bearers and members of committees or working parties to complete an annual declaration of interest form which should disclose all commercial or other interactions with industry which could be construed as a conflict of interest, just after the annual Congress.
 These include paid consultancy work, fees paid for occasional service on company advisory boards, lecture fees, personal travel support, grants received by the individual or their institution or department, and personal shareholdings or those of a spouse or partner.
-Full time or part time employees of pharmaceutical or medical equipment companies during the previous 5 years shall not be eligible to serve as office bearers or committee members.
+Full time or part time employees of pharmaceutical or medical equipment companies during the previous 5 years are not eligible to serve as office bearers or committee members.
 Officers of the Society may not be current shareholders of companies with an interest in respiratory or sleep medicine or shareholders in the tobacco industry, or industries behind alternative nicotine delivery products such as e-cigarettes and heated tobacco products, or companies owned by companies of the tobacco industry and industries behind alternative nicotine delivery products.

 Speakers: It is essential that all educational activities of the APSR are seen to be independent and objective, and that presentations are seen to be balanced and scientifically rigorous.
-All speakers and chairpersons of sessions at an APSR Congress, Society sanctioned meeting or other educational event, shall therefore be required to complete a declaration of interest form disclosing financial interests or other relationship with all companies relevant to their presentation.
+All speakers and chairpersons of sessions at an APSR Congress, Society sanctioned meeting or other educational event, therefore required to complete a declaration of interest form disclosing financial interests or other relationship with all companies relevant to their presentation.
 Such companies include the tobacco industry and industries behind alternative nicotine delivery products such as e-cigarettes and heated tobacco products.
 They also include companies owned by companies in the tobacco industry and industries behind alternative nicotine delivery products.
 Such declarations do not necessarily imply bias by the presenter but allow the audience to make a judgement as to whether such interests constitute a conflict and whether this conflict may have influenced the presentation.

 Commercial support for the APSR Congress and other APSR sanctioned Meetings: The clinical practice of respiratory medicine involves the use of drugs and equipment and therefore there is an inevitable interface and to some extent dependency between the practitioner and industry.
 The purpose of the Congress and other educational meetings is to present to the audience balanced and scientifically rigorous material, free of any bias or promotion of specific industry products.
 To ensure that this occurs and to maintain the independence of the APSR, the following guidelines apply to the Congress and other educational events.